lorienaquarius/capstone/README.md

 point slightly downwards to look at the radar

 ## Synchronization with the radar program
-the radar python wrapper should be run after the motor program, or else the python wrapper will not be able to open the pipe properly see [here](https://github.com/burnsy2830/ProjectStarshotRadarWrapper) for the python wrapper to grab data from the radar
+the radar python wrapper should be run after the motor program, or else the python wrapper will not be able to open the pipe properly. \
+see [here](https://github.com/burnsy2830/ProjectStarshotRadarWrapper) for the python wrapper to grab data from the radar